Top-Rated Sprint Drive Revs Up! More Features and Improved User Experience Now Available

 Sep 09, 2019, 09:00 ET

-OVERLAND PARK, Kan., Sept.
-9, 2019 /PRNewswire/ -- Rev your engines!
+OVERLAND PARK, Kansas, Sept.
+9, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Rev your engines!
 Sprint (NYSE:S) today announced major enhancements to its top-rated Sprint Drive connected car solution.
 Now, the highest rated connected car app solution on both iOS App Store and Google Play Store has even more features to help keep drivers connected and safe on the road.1

 Sprint Drive, a small wireless device that plugs in below the car's dashboard, keeps drivers connected to their cars2, sends real-time information to a smartphone or browser, and provides an in-car 4G LTE Wi-Fi mobile hotspot for passengers.
 Customers will now benefit from additional features, such as impact detection with automatic alerts3, maintenance reminders, repair indicators with estimates for nearby mechanics, an upgraded user interface, and, for the first time, full Spanish language support.